jerome-trc/viletech/ATTRIB.md

 ## wad

-VileTech includes a modified version of the [wad](https://crates.io/crates/wad) crate, provided under the [MIT License](./legal/wad.txt).
+The WadLoad library includes some code from the [wad](https://crates.io/crates/wad) crate, provided under the [MIT License](./legal/wad.txt).

 # Attribution